DoDoERP/DoDoERP/readme.txt

 = Can I use only one module (like- only HRM or CRM or Accounting)? = Yes, you definitely can!
 The whole plugin is divided into three parts- HR, CRM, Accounting based on features and the source code is separated for each module.
 So you can turn on/off any module you like from- “ERP Settings -> Modules.”

-= Can I Translate WP ERP? =
+= Can I Translate DoDoERP? =
 Yes, the plugin is fully translation ready.
 You can [translate the plugin](https://translate.wordpress.org/projects/wp-plugins/erp) if your language is missing.

-= Do you have any video tutorial on WP ERP? =
+= Do you have any video tutorial on DoDoERP? =
 Yes, we have some helpful videos on our [youtube channel](https://www.youtube.com/channel/UC7PaXj-qWPOM378L11QJyIQ).

 = How can I suggest for new features? =